The Origin of Rudolph the Red-Nosed Reindeer and How It Relates to Montgomery Ward

 How many of you use reindeer ornaments in your Christmas decorating scheme as I do?
-And how many of you hear that famous song of Rudolph the Red Nosed Reindeer being sung or played during the holiday season each year?
+How many of you hear that famous song of Rudolph the Red-Nosed Reindeer being sung or played during the holiday season each year?

-Reindeer pulling Santa Claus through the sky on his worldwind trip to deliver toys to good girls and good boys with Rudolph the Red Nosed Reindeer in the lead seems to be interwoven into the fabric of Christmas stories that have been passed down through generations of people.
+Reindeer pulling Santa Claus through the sky on his whirlwind trip to deliver toys to good girls and good boys with Rudolph the Red-Nosed Reindeer in the lead seems interwoven into the fabric of Christmas stories.
+These stories have been passed down through generations of people.

-Mr. Montgomery's idea was to have goods delivered to people living in small towns all across America where they did not perhaps have competitive pricing for similar things in their areas.
+Mr. Montgomery's idea was to have goods delivered to people living in small towns all across America where they did not perhaps have competitive pricing for similar things in their locales.

 Robert L. May